Google Alerts Alternative: Better Web Monitoring for 2026

 Google Reader, described as a “river of news”, was created in early 2005 by Googler Chris Wetherell and it went live later that year.

 As an RSS feed aggregator, it allowed users to read news stories and blog posts from sources they picked themselves.
-The tool gained a cult following and when Google announced it will shut Reader down it caused a large stir on the internet.
+The tool gained a cult following and when Google announced it would shut Reader down it caused a large stir on the internet.
+Google’s official explanation was declining usage and a decision to focus on fewer products.
 Alas, the #savegooglereader movement and a change.org petition with over 100,000 signatures did little to sway their decision.
-Their spokesperson replied to it just as vaguely:
+Their spokesperson replied to it:

 “We’ve given an overview of our reasoning and plans on our blog posts on the Official Google Blog and the Google Reader blog, and we’ll be communicating directly with our users as we make these changes”.